zzzprojects/learnentityframeworkcore5.com/database-providers/cosmos.md

 Model is a collection of classes to interact with the database.

-* A model stores data that is retrieved according to the commands from the Controller and displayed in the View.
+* A model stores data that is retrieved according to the Controller's commands and displayed in the View.
 * It can also be used to manipulate the data to implement the business logic.

 To create a data model for our application, we will start with the following two entities.